 The IMO has also set mandatory requirements for how ships should be constructed to reduce noise on board.

 In addition to preventing too much noise in the first place, maritime workers should be provided with the proper safety gear to protect their ears and the training necessary to understand how and when to use that equipment.

 What to Do if You Lose Hearing Because of Your Maritime Job

 If you suspect you have hearing loss because of noise exposure on the job, the first thing you should do is see your doctor and get medical records that prove it was most likely caused by years of exposure at work.
-These records will be important in proving that your injury was caused by your workplace.
-The next step you should take is to contact a maritime lawyer.
-This professional understands maritime law and can help you figure out which of the many laws applies to you.
+These records will be vital in establishing that your workplace caused your injury.

+Getting compensation may mean being able to afford better treatments and not needing to accept living out your life without being able to hear.
 Your lawyer will also help you file a claim and can even represent you in front of your employer, your employer’s insurer, in arbitration hearings, and in court if it comes to that.
-Losing hearing is a serious medical condition and it impacts your well-being.
-Getting compensation may mean being able to afford better treatments and not needing to simply accept living out your life without being able to hear.
+Losing hearing is a severe medical condition, and it impacts your well-being.